Zeta in talks with SoftBank to raise at over $1 billion valuation – TechCrunch

 Turakhia, with his brother Divyank, started his first venture in 1998.
 Along the way, they sold four web companies to Endurance for $160 million.
 Zeta is the third startup Bhavin has co-founded since then — the other being business messaging platform Flock and Radix.

-If finalized, Zeta could become the seventh Indian startup to turn a unicorn this month.
+When the deal is finalized, Zeta would join a growing list of Indian startups that have turned a unicorn in recent months.
 Last week, social commerce Meesho — also backed by SoftBank Vision Fund 2 — fintech firm CRED, e-pharmacy firm PharmEasy, millennials-focused Groww, business messaging platform Gupshup and social network ShareChat attained the unicorn status.

-The story was updated to note that the round hasn’t closed.
+The story was updated with additional details and to note that the round hasn’t closed.